Defence spending will be kept steady despite new threats, neighbours spending more: Ng Eng Hen

 The SAF Counter-Terrorism Training Unit, together with Australian and British forces, will train the Iraqi Security Forces to counter improvised explosive devices, as well as in tactical weapons and combat tactics.

+"There are always risks and you only send them when the risks are necessary to protect Singaporeans and Singapore," he added.

+"We understand what this mission is about: we have to keep terrorism at bay.
+We have to keep at it.
+This is a long battle; we dealt with the threat after 9/11, Bali Bombings.
+We have ISIS now in Iraq.
+When can we pull back?
+I don’t know, somebody said communism without divine intervention took 50 years."

-“Singapore will maintain our commitment to counter-terrorism globally, for our own interests,” Dr Ng stated.
-“The partnerships forged from playing our role internationally are important in dealing with transnational threats that affect our own security.”
+“The partnerships forged from playing our role internationally are important in dealing with transnational threats that affect our own security,” Dr Ng said.